SYMAIN/RGB-led-cube/README.md

 # RGB-led-cube

 This project was created to learn more about circuit boards, electronic components, electricity and embedded programming.
-It consists of 4x4x4 RGB LEDs, each able to be turned on individually using minimal signals using [Shift Registers](https://en.wikipedia.org/wiki/Shift_register) and [Bit Angle Modulation](https://tiemenwaterreus.com/posts/4-bit-angle-modulating/).
+It consists of 4x4x4 RGB LEDs, each able to be turned on individually using minimal signals by using [Shift Registers](https://en.wikipedia.org/wiki/Shift_register) and [Bit Angle Modulation](https://tiemenwaterreus.com/posts/4-bit-angle-modulating/).

 Demos: